 To avoid the use of gold ball bonds and fine gold wires, a high temperature metal frit is used to provide the electrical connection between the sensing chip and a specially designed header.
-The frit is a mixture of high conductivity metal powders in appropriate physical form and glass, and is used to fill the holes in the cover wafer after it is attached to the sensor chip (Fig. 6).
+The frit is a mixture of high conductivity metal powders in appropriate physical form and glass, and is used to fill the holes in the cover wafer after it is attached to the sensor chip (Figure 8).

 The specially designed header contains a group of four hermetically sealed pins protruding from its surface, which are spaced so as to fit the holes drilled in the cover wafer.
-The leadless sensor is bonded to the header at a high temperature using a non-conductive glass frit, and during this process the metal frit in the cover wafer holes melts and creates low resistance electrical connections between the header pins and the metal contact pads on the sensor chip.
-Figs. 6, 7 shows the mounting process of a leadless chip onto a header and also a section of the pressure capsule mounted in the header.
+The leadless sensor is bonded to the header at a high temperature using a non-conductive glass frit, during this process the metal frit in the cover wafer holes melts and creates low resistance electrical connections between the header pins and the metal contact pads on the sensor chip.
+Figure 9 shows the mounting process of a leadless chip onto a header and also a section of the pressure capsule mounted in the header.

-Previous work [7,8] described transducers essentially assembled by these methods that were evaluated up to 580°C (1075°F) and to 593°C (1100°F) respectively.
+Previous work [7] described transducers essentially made by these methods that were evaluated up to 580°C (1075°F).
 However, by varying the composition of the metal frit and its firing characteristics, and through continuous improvement in the metallization scheme used in the contact regions, significant improvements in high temperature reliability were obtained.
-The utilized leadless method allows the tip of the transducer to operate at temperatures in excess of 607°C (1125°F).
-Once the chip is mounted onto the header, and the electrical interconnections are established, only the non-active side of the diaphragm is exposed to the pressure medium.
+The utilized leadless method allows the tip of the transducer to operate in excess of 600°C (1100°F).
+Once the chip is mounted onto the header, and the interconnections are established, only the non-active side of the diaphragm is exposed to the pressure medium.
 The small ball bonded gold leads have been eliminated and the entire sensor network and contact areas are hermetically sealed from the environment and the pressure media.

 The hermetically sealed pressure-sensing capsule bonded to the header is the starting point for the assembly into a pressure transducer.
 Typically most transducers must be attached to a mounting surface, which is exposed to the pressure media, frequently by means of a threaded port.
-In addition, the header pins must be electrically temperature leadless pressure transducer [8].
+In addition, the header pins must be electrically connected to a high temperature cable assembly without the use of solder joints, which may fail at high temperatures.
+The high temperature cable assembly must also contain material which will provide electrical insulation between individual leads, while the interconnects between the header and the cable as well as the cable itself must be strong enough to withstand the mechanical stresses of handling.
+The package is completed using a building block approach and Figure 10 shows the assembly of a typical ultra high temperature leadless pressure transducer [8].

 A sleeve is welded between the first header and a second header.
 A high temperature (HT) cable containing nickel wires is used to interconnect to the pins from the first header.
-The exposed leads from the first header are welded to the second header to ensure low resistance electrical connections between the leads of the HT cable and the header leads.
+The exposed leads from the first header are welded to the second header to ensure low resistance electrical connections between the leads of the HT cable

 The header/ HT cable assembly is then inserted into a port and welded to the port.
-At the end of the port is a tubulation, which is crimped to secure the HT cable.
+At the end of the port is a tubulation, which is crimped to retain the HT cable.